searope/UniOneDriveWebApp/README.md

 displays the name of the files that were added, modified, or deleted when a notification is received.

+**Note:** Webhooks are still being enabled as a _preview only_ on OneDrive for Business.
+Webhooks functionality may not be available for your tenant yet.
+You can use a OneDrive Personal account to test functionality if this is the case.

 ## Prerequisites

 To use the OneDrive Webhooks sample, you need the following: